SamuelChan123/SimpleWeather/README.md

 Start Date: Sept 3rd, 2019

-Finish Date:

 Hours Spent: 1 hour

 ### Resources Used

-React, Javascript, Material UI, Firebase
+React, Javascript, Material UI, APIs

 ### Features

-Basic web app with two screens that can pass data back and forth to a remote data source
+Basic web app with two screens that can pass data back and forth to a remote data source (displays weather for Durham)

-### Known Bugs

-### Notes

-### Impressions